apache/arrow-experiments/http/get_compressed/README.md

 the `Accept` header, the server can fall back to checking `Accept-Encoding` header to pick a compression algorithm for the entire HTTP response stream.

+To make debugging easier servers may include the chosen compression codec(s) in the `Content-Type` header of the response (quotes are optional):

+    Content-Type: application/vnd.apache.arrow.ipc; codecs=zstd

+This is not necessary for correct decompression because the payload already contains information that tells the IPC reader how to decompress the buffers, but it can help developers understand what is going on.

+When programatically checking if the `Content-Type` header contains a specific format, it is important to use a parser that can handle parameters or look only at the media type part of the header.
+This is not an exclusivity of the Arrow IPC format, but a general rule for all media types.
+For example, `application/json; charset=utf-8` should be match `application/json`.

 ## HTTP/1.1 Response Compression

 HTTP/1.1 offers an elaborate way for clients to specify their preferred